Ulster County NY: Cool High Falls and New Paltz

 jambless-fireplace-historic-huguenot-street-new-paltz-ny

 By 1712, the Huguenots had become wealthy, as evidenced by the Jean Hasbrouck Home.
 Jean’s son, Jacob Sr. was at the time the richest man in New Paltz.
-He had the means to furnish this two-story home with fine accoutrements.
+He had the means to furnish this two-story home with fine accouterments.

 Upstairs, in addition to the massive bricked chimney flue, there’s a whole exhibit on the making of linen from flax – a grain that was bountiful here.

-Jacob’s youngest son, Josiah, fought in the American Revolution, and went on to be a Supervisor in New Paltz and the first descendent of a Patentee to serve in Congress.
+Jacob’s youngest son, Josiah, fought in the American Revolution and went on to be a Supervisor in New Paltz and the first descendent of a Patentee to serve in Congress.
 (Josiah Hasbrouck signed the bill to purchase the Louisiana Territory from France for $15 million in 1803).

 Deyo House